 This is a prototype with a UI interface designed for an augmented reality mobile app to view furniture in a user's home.
 They would use it as a tool to see if an item of furniture would fit into the space they intend to place the item before purchasing it.

-Click on the image above to try the prototype
+Click on the image above or on the link below to try the prototype

-I created a demo augmented reality app myself previously which was created for displaying houses in a users space.
+I'd previously created a demo augmented reality app myself which was created for displaying houses in a users space.
 I received feedback regarding its functionality and interface which inspired me to make a more user friendly UX design, even if the content was different.
 The feedback generally was:

 *Click on the image above if you'd like to see a video of the app.